Russ Harvey Consulting - Computer and Internet Services

 If you purchased a computer with Windows 10 pre-installed or chose the default options when installing Windows 10 then chances are every privacy protection is disabled by default.

-When updating Windows 10 these low-privacy defaults have been restored along with the default Microsoft apps instead of your preferred (and probably safer) alternatives.
+When you select privacy options Microsoft warns you that you'll lose some functionality.
+When updating Windows 10 these low-privacy defaults have often been restored along with the default Microsoft apps instead of your preferred (and probably safer) alternatives.

 Remember, Microsoft is planning on making money the same way Gmail and other “free” software vendors do — by culling and marketing your profile to advertisers.